Liew-17/Sentiment-Analysis-Python-Group-Project-/README.md

 The repository is organized into three main folders:

 - **`src/`**
   Contains all Python `.py` modular files.
-  These modules can be imported to access reusable functions or to run the complete sentiment analysis pipeline.
+These modules can be imported individually or used together to run the full workflow:
+  - `data_processing.py` – **Data Processing Module**
+    Handles preprocessing tasks: loading CSVs, cleaning text, parsing dates, handling missing values, filtering columns, and saving processed data.
+  - `sentiment_analyzer.py` – **Sentiment Analysis Module**
+    Performs sentiment analysis on text data in a DataFrame using a pre-trained multilingual **BERT** model.
+  - `visualizer.py` – **Data Visualization Module**
+    Provides functions for visualizing data, including **pie charts** (sentiment distribution, scale 1–5) and **line charts** (sentiment trends over time).
+  - `main.py` – **Main Script**
+    Runs the complete workflow:
+    1. Load and preprocess the CSV data.
+    2. Perform sentiment analysis on text and save the processed data to a CSV file.
+    3. Generate visualizations (pie chart and sentiment trend).

 - **`notebook/`**
   Includes `python_project.ipynb`, a Jupyter Notebook that combines both code and explanatory markdown.